 Murphy keyed on the Packers' on-field success as a major money maker.
 The team finished 11-5 last season, won the division title and defeated the Minnesota Vikings in a home playoff game before losing to the San Francisco 49ers on the road.
 Last year, the team went 15-1 in the regular season before losing to the New York Giants in the playoffs.
 The year before that, Green Bay won the Super Bowl.

-The team said so-called local revenue, which includes money from home gates, local media deals, Pro Shop sales and Lambeau Field tours, dipped 1.7 percent in 2013.
-But Murphy noted the 2012 figures were unusually high, including a 9.3 percent jump in local revenue driven largely by the team's 15-1 run and the Super Bowl afterglow.
+The team said so-called local revenue, which includes money from home gates, local media deals, Pro Shop sales and Lambeau Field tours, dipped 1.

 "We're still well above what we'd consider normal or expected revenue in pro shop sales, (stadium) tours and Hall of Fame visits," Murphy said.
 "It's just really down from all-time highs."